RedPitaya/HAMlab-doc/README.md

-# HAMlab User Mnual
+# HAMlab User Manual
-This reprosotoriy conteins user manual for HAMlab.
+This repository contains user manual for HAMlab.